crossbario/autobahn-python/doc/websocket/programming.rst

 .. warning::

-   |ab| will NOT validate the bytes of a text ``payload`` for actually being valid UTF8.
+   |ab| will NOT validate the bytes of a text ``payload`` being sent for actually being valid UTF8.
 You MUST ensure that you only provide valid UTF8 when sending text messages.
 If you produce invalid UTF8, a conforming WebSocket peer will close the WebSocket connection due to the protocol violation.

 When using WebSocket text messages with JSON ``payload``, typical code for encoding and sending Python objects that works on both Python 2 and 3 would look like this: